toe

 According to medical experts, toe numbness is usually not a sign of a serious illness.

-However, if numbness persists for a prolonged period or if accompanied by other symptoms (such as tingling, weakness, or paralysis), it may be a sign of a more serious problem and should be evaluated by a healthcare professional.
+However, if numbness persists for an extended period of time or if accompanied by other symptoms (such as tingling, weakness, or paralysis), it may be a sign of a more serious problem and should be evaluated by a healthcare professional.

 Here are some possible causes of toe numbness: